Racism in the United Kingdom: Jews

-Since the arrival of Jews in England following the Norman Conquest in 1066 Jews have been subjected to discrimination.
+Since the arrival of Jews in England following the Norman Conquest in 1066, Jews have been subjected to discrimination.
 Jews living in England from about the reign of King Stephen experienced religious discrimination and it is thought that the blood libel which accused Jews of ritual murder originated in England, leading to massacres and increasing discrimination.
 An example of early English antisemitism was the York pogrom at Clifford's Tower in 1190 which resulted in an estimated 150 Jews taking their own lives or being burned to death in the tower.
-The earliest recorded images of anti-semitism are found in the Royal tax records from 1233.
+The earliest recorded images of anti-semitism are found in the royal tax records from 1233.
 The Jewish presence in England continued until King Edward I's Edict of Expulsion in 1290.

 In the late 19th and early 20th century, the number of Jews in Britain greatly increased due to the exodus of Jews from Russia, which resulted in a large community of Jews forming in the East End of London.
 Popular sentiment against immigration was used by the British Union of Fascists to incite hatred against Jews, leading to the Battle of Cable Street in 1936, at which the fascists were repulsed by Jews, Irish dock workers and communists and anti-fascists who barricaded the streets.

 In the 20th century, the UK began restricting immigration under the Aliens Act 1905.
 Although the Act did not mention Jews specifically, "it was clear to most observers" that the act was mainly aimed at Jews fleeing persecution in Eastern Europe.
 Winston Churchill, then a Liberal MP, said that the Act appealed to "insular prejudice against the foreigners, to racial prejudice against the Jews, and to labour prejudice against competition".

 In the aftermath of the Holocaust, undisguised, racial hatred of Jews became unacceptable in British society.
 However, outbursts of antisemitism emanating from far right groups continued, leading to opposition by the 43 Group, formed by Jewish ex-servicemen, which broke up fascist meetings.
 Far-right antisemitism was motivated principally by racial hatred, rather than Christian theological accusations of deicide.

-Following an escalation in the Palestinian-Israel crisis in 2021, the number of antisemitic incidents in London increased by 500%.
-London Rabbis reported a general sense of fear in the community, and four people were arrested for racially aggravated public order offenses whilst brandishing Palestinian flags.